matthewscharles/instrument-maker/README.md

   ![](documentation/readme-images/add-path.png)

-- Find a list of objects by opening `_im-object-overview.pd` from the main folder
+- Find a list of objects by opening `_im-object-overview.pd` from the main folder and/or consult the [im-reference](http://instrumentmaker.org/documentation/im-reference) website.

 - Right-click on the objects found here to open help files.
 This is a convention from Pure Data and similar languages - most help files contain editable examples!